ujinthegrey/curriculum-vitae/README.md

 - Added a feature to automaticaly get user geolocation, speeding up the formation of the order
 - Implemented the ability to mark orders as priority orders
 - Writed styles for many components of the appl (used styled-components)
-- I was also involved in page layout, tweaks, and bug fixes.
+- I was also involved in page layout, tweaks, and bug fixes

 While the project worked with such technologies as: vite, react-router-dom, redux, react-redux, @reduxjs/toolkit, tailwindcss, postcss, styled-components, eslint, etc.

 Participated in a project to develop a CRM React app to manage a small boutique hotel with several cabins.
 Performed the following tasks: